-5 Ways To Get Rid of Fluids Retained by your Body
+5 Ways To Get Rid of Excess Fluids in Our Bodies

-Did you that there are many ways to get rid of fluids retained by our bodies?
+Did you that there are many ways to get rid of excess fluids retained by our bodies?

-Our bodies are complex organisms made up of several inter-connecting systems, which need proper treatment and good maintenance to keep working in harmony.
-If we don’t take care of our bodies, we’ll of course be more likely to run into problems.
+Our bodies are complex organisms made up of several inter-connecting systems, all of which need proper treatment and good maintenance to keep working well together.
+If we don’t take care of our bodies, then we’ll be more likely to run into problems.

 This is what happens in the case of fluid retention, which is a very common and unpleasant ailment.